limey-bean/Anacapa/README.md

 6. __muscle__: https://www.drive5.com/muscle/downloads.htm
 	* version muscle3.8.31
 	* **!!!!!__muscle must be installed within the anacapa_db folder__!!!!!**
+  * __muscle__ sets your read name character length to a maximum of 32 characters.
+Make sure your ASV names are shorter than 32 characters.
+To change this can be fixed by changing the aln.cppmfile for the __muscle__ source code and then recompile the program.
+On line 9 of aln.cpp change: const int MAX_NAME = INSERT_NEW_MAX_LENGTH;

 #### Special note for UCLA Hoffman2 Cluster users
   _Hoffman users running the QC dada2 need to do the following before dada2 will run_